 FACIL'iti makes the web content of parisinfo.com more accessible according to your needs, whether they be motor, sensory and/or cognitive related.

 Start benefiting from this customized browsing by creating your profile with information on your particular condition (this data will be kept confidential).
 Browsing and the content of parisinfo.com will instantly adapt to your needs.
 FACIL'iti works on all digital media.

-Our reception area is totally suited to people getting around by wheelchair: all on one level, automatically opening door, spacious for moving around, adapted reception desks and digital JCDecaux terminal, etc.
+Our reception area is suited to people getting around by wheelchair: elevator access, automatically opening door, spacious for moving around, adapted reception desks and digital JCDecaux terminal, etc.